mgwalker/mudz.me/_sides/Lentil Sambusas.md

 ## Directions

 Rinse the lentils until the water runs clear.
-Cover the lentils with an inch of water and soak overnight.

 Add the lentils and water to a saucepan and bring to a boil.
 Reduce to a simmer and cook until tender, 20 - 30 minutes.
 Drain.

 Heat the oven to 400° F.